ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Multiple Issuers can make the same Statement about a single Artifact, affirming multiple Issuers agree.

-At least one identifier for an identity document MUST be included in the protected header of the COSE envelope, as one of `x5t`, `x5chain` or `kid`.
+At least one identifier for an identity document MUST be included in the protected header of the COSE envelope, as one of `x5t` or `kid`.
+Additionally, `x5chain` that corresponds to either `x5t` or `kid` identifying the leaf certificate in the included certification path MAY be included in the unprotected header of the COSE envelope.

 - When using x509, Support for `x5t` is mandatory to implement.
-- Support for `kid` and `x5chain` is optional.
+- Support for `kid` in the protected header and `x5chain` in the unprotected heaer is optional.

-When `x5t` or `x5chain` is present, `iss` MUST be a string with a value between 1 and 8192 characters in length that fits the regular expression of a distinguished name.
+When `x5t` is present, `iss` MUST be a string with a value between 1 and 8192 characters in length that fits the regular expression of a distinguished name.

 The mechanisms for how Transparency Services obtain identity documents is out-of-scope of this document.

-The `kid` header parameter MUST be present when neither `x5t` nor `x5chain` are present.
+The `kid` header parameter MUST be present when `x5t` is not present.
 Key discovery protocols are out-of-scope of this document.

 The protected header of a Signed Statement and a Receipt MUST include the `CWT Claims` header parameter as specified in {{Section 2 of CWT_CLAIMS_COSE}}.